 This last common reason why people detox may be less popular but highly relevant.
 Although detox in the field of substance use disorder may not always be in the form of juices or drinks, they are nevertheless effective in helping people overcome the sting of withdrawal.
 Moreso, detox is used to decrease an individual’s dependency on addictive substances such as drugs or alcohol.

 These reasons may be varied, but they all share the same goal of removing “toxins” from the body.
 Whether it’s unwanted fat, a buildup of foreign bodies, or addictive substances, the purpose of detox is to reset and restore the body as it once was.

-Perhaps you’ve come across this post to find more information about how you can detox for substance abuse at home.
+Perhaps you’ve come across this post to find more information about how you can detox for substance use disorder at home.
 Although this method is possible, there is a risk that entails when attempting to have a do-it-yourself addiction detox.
-Here are some things you should know about detox in relation to substance abuse recovery.
+Here are some things you should know about detox in relation to substance use disorder recovery.

 The Most Common Ways To Detox

 There are various ways to detox from drugs and alcohol, and their effectiveness depends on different factors.
 The methods often used are:

 - Use of partial agonist drugs: Partial agonist drugs are those which mimic the effects of addictive substances but to a much lesser extent.
 This supposedly helps reduce the dependency of the person towards drugs or alcohol.
 Partial agonist drugs are given at specific times and specific doses.
 Without these strict guidelines for taking the medications, there is a chance that addictions will also develop towards these drugs.
 For example, opioid addiction can be ‘detoxed’ using methadone as a partial agonist.